 Foreign Business Trust

-- Foreign LLC, MBE, LLP, or LP can be difficult as the Trust would need to add for use in this State an entity identifier as applicable, eg. “LLC,” “MBE,” “LLP” or “LP.”
+- Foreign LLC, MBE, LLP, or LP may be difficult as the Trust would need to add for use in this State an entity identifier as applicable, eg. “LLC,” “MBE,” “LLP” or “LP.”
 Although, like general partnerships, there is no registration requirement for any entity listed as a member/director/partner.

 - Foreign Profit Corporation can be difficult as the Trust must add for use in this State a corporate identifier to its business name, i.e. “Corp.,” “Inc.,” “Ltd.” or “Co.” and have at least one individual to listed as a director.